UberChili/Todo/README.md

 # Introduction
-This is a personal project I've been interested to work in for a while.
+This is a personal project.

 The basic idea is to tackle the classic to-do application but with a CLI functionality instead of the typical method of implementing it as a web application.